The reasons behind Dolphins RB Kenyan Drake’s success as a starter

 ▪ Though ESPN’s Adam Schefter reported that the Dolphins are a possibility to acquire Giants quarterback Eli Manning this offseason, multiple team sources called that highly unlikely because of the team’s commitment to Ryan Tannehill.

-Plus, Manning is under contract for next season for $20 million with a $22.5 million cap hit and has a no-trade clause; Jacksonville is a possibility if the Giants trade him.
+Plus, Manning is under contract for next seasonwith a $22.5 million cap hit and has a no-trade clause; Jacksonville is a possibility if the Giants trade him.

 “I thought he had a really good week at practice.
 I was a little bit surprised that we really couldn’t get him going this last game because I really felt going into the game that we had all three guys in a good place, plus the tight ends and the backs.
 I was really feeling good about it.
 We just couldn’t get anything to DeVante this last game.”